Jarvis73/DeepCNN/README.md

 ## 5. Acknowledgement

-* This repo references [Fenghz's PyTorch implementation](https://github.com/FengHZ/mixupfamily).
+* This repo references [FengHZ's PyTorch implementation](https://github.com/FengHZ/mixupfamily).
 It is better to compare two implementations for understanding some details.